dessa-oss/atlas/foundations_sdk/foundations_init/template/README.md

 /project_code
 	driver.py
+	model.py
 	README.md

-The project code directory is where all your model code should go, as well the driver application which tells Foundations how to structure stages.
+The `project_code` directory is where all your model code should go, as well the driver application which tells Foundations how to structure stages.

+...what is driver file
+...what is model file

-### Post Processing
+### Post processing

 /post_processing
 	results.py

-If you want to read and interact with results you've run, you'll add the code to the post processing directory.
+If you want to read and interact with experiments you've run, you'll add the code to the `post_processing` directory to be able to access experiment results.

 ### Data

 /data

-Where data sits.

-## Requirements

-- redis running
+This is where you'll put the data to use in your model.

+Stepbystep guides
+API docs